NilPointer-Software/bdfd-wiki/src/javascript/setEmbedImage.md

 ```

 ### Parameters
 - `imageURL` : The image to set in the embed.
-Must be a valid image link.
+Value must be a valid image link.
 (Optional)

 ## Example
 ```js